remla23-team09/model-training/README.md

 - Created the requirements.txt file.
 - The model can be trained by running text_preprocessing.py.
 - The pre-processing is made reusable by saving the BoW sentiment model
-- The trained model and the BoW sentiment model is made accessible to the model-service by uploading them as artifacts using a Github workflow
+- The trained model and the BoW sentiment model is made accessible to the model-service by uploading them as artifacts using a Github workflow.
+However, for now we have manually copied the models to model-service.